-For 7,000 Credits ($7), you can purchase a randomly generated horse from Digital Downs.
-When you purchase this horse by clicking on the "Purchase Horse" button from your stable menu, you will select your horse's name, gender, color, and age (1, 2, or 3).
+For 8,000 Credits ($8), you can purchase a randomly generated horse from Digital Downs.
+When you purchase this horse by clicking on the "Purchase Horse" button from your stable menu, you will select your horse's name, gender, color, and age (1, 2, or 3) if available.
 Your job is to train and evaluate your horse to bring out its best.
 These randomly generated horses come from unknown parents, and many champions have been purchased in this way.

 5b.
 Using the Public- Sales Page.

 The public-sales page allows owners to list their horses for public or private sale.
 There is no commission fee for listing or buying on the public-sales page.
 The seller will pay a post-sale commission of 15% of the sales price.
 Note, to prevent abuse, new stables are prohibited from using the public-sales page during their "free" period.
 Once a subscription is paid, the new stable can use the page.
 Violating this rule is grounds for deletion of account and forfeiture of any funds or horses involved in the violation.